← Back to blog

 Why Scarred Skin Requires Special Consideration

-Scar tissue differs from normal skin in several ways:
+Scar tissue differs from normal skin

 • Altered vascular supply